Lakeview Food Service

 Food Based – Offer versus Serve Explanation

 If your child qualifies for a free or reduced breakfast and has taken at least 3 different items - one of the three must be a fruit or juice - the breakfast is free.
 If your child takes only 1 or 2 items on the menu, that is not considered a complete meal, and he/she WILL be charged for each item he/she takes.
-Chart available on our Food Service website.
+Chart available below.

 If you have any questions, please call the Lakeview Food Service at 507-423-5164